Fighting halts polio vaccination in northern Syria

 The crippling infectious disease was confirmed in 17 children in Syria in October, the first outbreak there since 1999.
 A nationwide campaign was launched in November to vaccinate some 2 million Syrian children under five each month until May.

 The World Health Organization (WHO) and the U.N.
-Children's Fund (UNICEF) condemned the halt of the immunisation campaign in Raqqa province due to intense fighting in Syria's civil war.
+Children's Fund (UNICEF) condemned the halt of the immunization campaign in Raqqa province due to intense fighting in Syria's civil war.

 Raqqa is the only provincial capital under rebel control and WHO has no direct contact with Islamist groups there, she said.
 The al Qaeda-linked Islamist State of Iraq and the Levant executed dozens of rival Islamists over the last two days as the group recaptured most territory it had lost in Raqqa, activists said on Sunday.

-Some 2.15 million children across Syria were reached last week with polio vaccine during this second round of mass immunisation, including some in Raqqa province, Hoff said.
+Some 2.15 million children across Syria were reached last week with polio vaccine during this second round of mass immunization, including some in Raqqa province, Hoff said.

 "The information campaign has been very strong, parents are bringing their children.
 The uptake is very good," Hoff said.